barryclark/jekyll-now/README.md

 ### Setting up jekyll using docker

+**Note**: This will work both on Windows and Mac OS X, in case you do not want to "pollute" your local machine with ruby packages.

 If you have a working `docker` setup on your machine, you can use the prepackaged docker image by the jekyll team to try out the blog generation using that image.

 Pull the `jekyll/jekyll:pages` image to get something which behaves almost exactly (or really close to) the github pages generation engine: